heyaaron/openmesher/README.markdown

 One-off Quagga Configs
 ----------------------
 When you run openmesher.py, it will look for a folder named after the router and import statements from specially named files.
-For the moment, it's easiest to look at the source--but the following files are currently read for quagga:
+For the moment, it's easiest to look at the source--but the following files are currently read for Quagga:

     zebra.main - Imported into the main config area of zebra ripd.main - Imported into the main config area of ripd